 You can watch the paragliders hovering over Bingen and landing out at Bingen Point on a big grassy area that is also popular with dog owners and picnickers.
 Rock climbers have several basalt cliffs to enjoy not far out of town, and there is more than one sailboard park where you can join in or simply watch in amazement.
 White Salmon is home to the 19-acre Spokes Bike Park and there are numerous off-road cycling trails nearby.
 There is even a popular skateboard park in Bingen.
 Goldendale has become a motorsports destination and has several annual events to highlight this.

-A wonderful way to experience our area is on horseback.
-Spend the morning hours on an exploration of the Guler Ice Cave or an adventurous trail hike.
+Go north towards Mt.
+Adams Country and spend the morning hours on an exploration of the Guler Ice Cave or an adventurous trail hike.
 Then go whitewater rafting on the White Salmon River in the afternoon to make a refreshing day of it.
-Elk Ridge Golf Course offers stunning views along the links-style course in Carson, to the west.
+Our many waterways around the country have great bridges to catch great photo opps.
 Far to the east, Bickleton boasts a large bluebird population which can be viewed along their hiking trails and open prairie.
 Spring is the prime time to visit the bluebirds to hear their songs.

 Who doesn't love to camp as a way to connect with the natural world?
 There's a long tradition of camping in the Gorge — from backpacking to RVs.
 Everyone finds a different balance between their rugged, inner wild and the joy of a few luxuries.
 Stop by to see us — we can suggest options for whatever level of comfort you desire.
 But regardless of your go-to camping style, please tread lightly on our natural and cultural resources, keep other people's experience in mind, and generally remember to recreate with respect!

 Pack it in ~ Pack it out.
 This is super important in order to keep nature intact.
 Please help.